-COMMERCIAL DESIGN (Art II Level - Specialty) - Course # G05HC4 1/2 Credit: 10th, 11th, 12th Proposition Visual Art I
+COMMERCIAL DESIGN (Art II Level - Specialty) - Course # G05HC4 1⁄2 Credit: 10th, 11th, 12th

-Prerequisite: Visual Art I study of the commercial side of art from adve
+Prerequisite: Visual Art I

 A study of the commercial side of art from advertising to gallery sales based around the elements and principles of art.
 Exhibit of work in the school art show will be required.
 There is a \$10 supply fee if enrolled in this class.